AndreiCherniaev/bladeRF.wiki.git.git.git./Proposal-for-new-FX3-firmware-loading.md

 Already the master bladeRF host tools as of Sept 8th 2013 can no longer flash the factory firmware due to regressions in the bladeRF host tools.
 Also issues like https://github.com/Nuand/bladeRF/issues/87 are best fixed will incompatible changes to the USB protocol.

-Given the above reasoning, I propose we can the FX3 firmware loading strategy to maximally decouple the different versions of the bladeRF host tools and FX3 firmware from each other.
+Given the above reasoning, I propose we change the FX3 firmware loading strategy to maximally decouple the different versions of the bladeRF host tools and FX3 firmware from each other.

 # Basic idea